DarkAtra/v-rising-discord-bot/docs/bot-companion.md

 ### Enabling the activity or kill feed

-1. Use the `/update-server` command to update the status monitor and set `player-activity-feed-channel` to the discord channel you want the activity feed to appear in.
-You can do the same for the kill feed by setting `pvp-kill-feed-channel`.
+1. Use the `/update-server` command to update the status monitor and set `player-activity-feed-channel-id` to the id of the discord channel you want the activity feed to appear in.
+You can do the same for the kill feed by setting `pvp-kill-feed-channel-id`.
 2. The bot will now post a message whenever a player joins or leaves the server or whenever someone was killed in a PvP battle.
 It looks something like this:

    <img alt="Companion Preview" src="assets/companion-preview.png" width="400"/>